stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 and when the echoes of the third blast had died chucklingly away Randolph Carter saw that he was alone.
 Whither, why, and how the ghouls and night-gaunts had been snatched from sight was not for him to divine.
-He knew only that he was suddenly alone, and that whatever unseen powers lurked mockingly around him were no powers of earth&rsquo;s friendly dreamland.
-Presently from the chamber&rsquo;s uttermost reaches a new sound came.
+He knew only that he was suddenly alone, and that whatever unseen powers lurked mockingly around him were no powers of earth's friendly dreamland.
+Presently from the chamber's uttermost reaches a new sound came.
 This, too, was a rhythmic trumpeting;
 but of a kind far removed from the three raucous blasts which had dissolved his grisly cohorts.
 In this low fanfare echoed all the wonder and melody of ethereal dream; exotic vistas of unimagined loveliness floating from each strange chord and subtly alien cadence.
-Odours of incense came to match the golden notes; and overhead a great light dawned, its colours changing in cycles unknown to earth&rsquo;s spectrum, and following the song of the trumpet in weird symphonic harmonies.
+Odours of incense came to match the golden notes; and overhead a great light dawned, its colours changing in cycles unknown to earth's spectrum, and following the song of the trumpet in weird symphonic harmonies.
 Torches flared in the distance, and the beat of drums throbbed nearer amidst waves of tense expectancy.